 Students are required to take written and oral qualifying examinations.
 The department Ph.D. advisor is responsible for scheduling and coordinating the qualifying exams.
 The objective of a qualifying exam is for the student to demonstrate that he or she has comprehensive knowledge of the disciplinary subject matter.
-The written examination will last for six hours each day over a two-day period.
+The written examination will last for six hours each day over a two-day period (12 hours total).

-Faculty may examine students on material from their coursework, or ask questions testing their ability to think creatively, critically, or how to plan and conduct research in the course area.
-The qualifying exam will typically be conducted on the Thursday and Friday of the first week of classes of the respective semester.
-For example, for a winter term starting on Monday, January 7, 201X, the examination will be on January 10 and 11, 201X.
+Faculty may examine students on material from their coursework, or ask questions testing their ability to think creatively, critically, or how to plan and conduct research in their discipline.
+The qualifying exam will typically be conducted after the student's fourth semester, generally during the fifth semester, of the student's program.
 Each department may choose the examination format that it feels is appropriate for its area.
 Students must apply to take the qualifying exams by notifying their department Ph.D. advisor.
 The typical deadlines for applying for the qualifying exams are: July 15 for the fall term exam; and November 15 for the winter term exam.

-If the written component of the qualifying examination is not completed successfully, as defined by the student's department5 in the first administration of the exam, it may be repeated only once.
+If the written component of the qualifying examination is not completed successfully, as defined by the student's department 5 in the first administration of the exam, it may be repeated only once.
 A second examination may not be held until at least four months has elapsed, but must be held within one calendar year following the first examination.
 The second written examination will be considered final.
-If the student fails the second written examination, he or she is dismissed from the program.
+If the student fails the second written examination, he or she will be dismissed from the program.

 The oral exam is taken within 60 days after the written exams have been completed and is administered by the examining committee.
 A student must pass the written exam in order to take the oral exam.
 The oral exam lasts no more than three hours.
-Faculty may reexamine students on material from his/her coursework, or ask questions testing the ability to think creatively, critically, or how to plan and conduct research in the course area.
+Faculty may reexamine the student on material from his/her coursework, or ask questions testing the ability to think creatively, critically, or how to plan and conduct research in the course area.